moonbit-community/unicodeUtil/README.md

 ---

 ### 🔍 **Check if a Character is a Letter**

-The `is_letter` function checks if a character is a letter, supporting various Unicode letter representations.
+The `is_letter` function checks if a character is a letter, supporting multiple Unicode letter representations.

 ```moonbit
 fn main {